This article was updated on 10/15/19 to include new IP Paging systems

 Emergency Lock-down: The same panic button can be used to lock down the building(s).

 Notify the police with a pre-recorded message.
 If an emergency situation occurs, and you need to notify the police, you can use a prerecorded message and send it out over the phone system.
 All this using the resources available from this IP based paging system.

-Listen to audio from a remote location: Intercoms not only allow people to talk to a central location, they also can be used to just listen to remote location.
+Listen to audio from a remote location: Intercoms not only allow people to talk to a central location, but they also can be used to just listen to remote locations.
 Intercoms have been used to silently notify the central security center that there is a problem.
 For example, what can you do if an irate person comes into a principal’s office?
 Well by pushing a hidden button on an intercom, the conversation in the room can be broadcast to the safety office.

 Intercoms can control access: An intercom can be used at the front door to monitor visitors.
-Adding an IP camera allows you to not only talk to the person at the door, but also see what they look like.
+Adding an IP camera allows you to not only talk to the person at the door but also see what they look like.
 This added door control can be used to increase convenience as well as increasing security.

 Since the system is connected using the standard network, you can make pages or talk to intercoms at multiple remote sites.
 The command control center can also be at multiple locations.

 The system is easily expanded since all you do is add amplifiers and speakers as required.
 It even has the ability to be used with IP surveillance cameras, providing a total safety and control system.
-A UPS can be used to assure that the network switches and computer used for the PA system stay available even if power fails.
+A UPS can be used to assure that the network switches and computers used for the PA system stay available even if power fails.
 Because this is a computer type network solution, wireless connections can be used to make it easier to install.